ilpeppino/barcode-scanner/README.md

 - **Recent cache** – The in-memory log stores both product title and barcode; clearing it via the dashboard also resets the duplicate detector.
 - **Product enrichment** – The server attempts an Open Food Facts lookup to populate the Google Task title and optional notes (brand, quantity, categories, image).
 Failures fall back to using the raw code without raising errors.
 - **Google Tasks integration** – Tokens are refreshed automatically when expired.
 If a task insertion fails (e.g., revoked authorization), the `/scan` endpoint returns an error so the operator can re-authenticate.
+- **Camera mode** – Uses `navigator.mediaDevices.getUserMedia` plus the `BarcodeDetector` API.
+Browsers must run on HTTPS (or localhost) and support the API to stream scans.
 - **Port freeing** – On macOS/Linux the app calls `lsof` to free the configured port before starting, which helps during development restarts.

 ---